vgaltes/YDKJS/JSScope/README.md

 Function declarations are hoisted, but function expressions are not.

 Function declaraions that appear inside normal blocks typically hoist to the enclosing scope.

+## Closures

+Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
+Still has reference to the scope, and that reference is called closure.

+Whatever facility we use to transport an inner function outside of its lexical scope, it will maintain a scope reference to where it was originally declared.

+Whenever and wherever you treat functions as first-class values and pass them around, you are likely to see those functions exercising closure.

+### Modules

+The module patter leverage the power of closure as well.
+In its simpler form is a function that returns an object that has references ot its internal functions.
+Those functions has closure over the inner scope of the module.

+Another variations are:
+ - Use an IIFE
+ - Name the object you return so you can access it from inside the module and change the behaviour.

+## Lexical this

+The *this* binding is lost when calling a function on, for example, a callback.
+We usually solve this with `var self = this;`.

+But arrow functions solve this problem by introducing a behaviour called lexical this.
+In an arrow function, *this* doesn't follow the normal rules, but takes the value of its immediate enclosing scope.